‘This was a stolen election’: Trump refuses to concede as Biden gets set to take over White House

 Trump claimed the Democrats “stole what they had to steal” from him “where it mattered”.

-All of his tweets were flagged by Twitter, noting that these were disputed and potentially misleading claims by the president.
-For the first time ever in the history of Twitter, the social media giant has been flagging and censoring so many tweets of the head of a state.
+All of his tweets were flagged by Twitter, which noted that these were disputed and potentially misleading claims by the president.
+It is for the first time ever in the history of Twitter that the social media giant has been flagging and censoring so many tweets of the head of a state.

 But Trump was unrelenting.
 “We should look at the votes,” he said in another tweet.
 “We’re just beginning the tabulation stage.
 We should look at these allegations.
 We’re seeing a number of affidavits that there has been voter fraud.
 We have a history in this country of election problems.”

-On Monday, former president George W Bush also weighed in on the election and said the “outcome is clear”.
+On Monday, Republican and former President George W Bush also weighed in on the election and said the “outcome is clear”.
 Bush said he had called Biden and Vice President-Elect Kamala Harris to extend his congratulations.

-In a statement, the former president added that the American people “can have confidence that this election was fundamentally fair, its integrity will be upheld, and its outcome is clear”, according to AP.
+In a statement, Bush added that the American people “can have confidence that this election was fundamentally fair, its integrity will be upheld, and its outcome is clear”, according to AP.
 “No matter how you voted, your vote counted,” he said.

 Nonetheless, Trump has the right to request recounts and pursue legal challenges, with any unresolved issues to be “properly adjudicated”, Bush added.